ihmeuw/vivarium_cluster_tools/docs/source/logging.rst

 Top-level logs
 ----------------
 At the top-level of the directory, there will be text and JSON-formatted main log files.
 These are the log files for the runner process.
-There will also be a log file for each Redis database process, which will be named ``redis.p<port>.log``.
 Per-worker logs are in ``cluster_logs`` and ``worker_logs`` directories, described below.

 Cluster logs
 -------------
 The ``cluster_logs`` directory contains logs from the the array job processes.
 Each worker job has its own file.
 The contents of these are similar to what you will find in the ``worker_logs`` directory, but a superset.
-The logs in the ``cluster_logs`` directory contain information about Redis heartbeats and other cluster-related information.
+The logs in the ``cluster_logs`` directory contain cluster-related information.

 Worker logs
 -------------